23 Money Saving Challenges You Can Start Today

 Here’s how it works:

-Step 1: Take 100 envelopes and put a dollar amount on each.
+Step 1: Take 100 envelopes, and put a dollar amount on each.

 So for example:

-• Envelope 1, you’ll write, “$1” on it.
+• Envelope 1, you’ll write “$1” on it.

-• Envelope 2, you’ll write, “$2” on it.
+• Envelope 2, you’ll write “$2” on it.

-• Envelope 3, you’ll write, “$3” on it.
+• Envelope 3, you’ll write “$3” on it.

 Then continue until you get to envelope 100, where you’ll write $100 on it.

-Step 2: Mix them up and put them in a container.
+Step 2: Mix them up, and put them in a container.

 Step 3: Pick 1 envelope each day at random.
 Don’t look at what you’ll be picking.
 Whatever you grab, you have to put into the envelope and save.

-At the end, you’ll have $5,050 saved.
-Pretty cool right?
+And at the end, you’ll have $5,050 saved.

 Pro Tip 1: If you don’t have the money to do this every day, try it once or twice a week.

-Pro Tip 2: You can buy the 100 envelopes challenge on sites like Etsy if you don’t want to do it yourself!
+Pro Tip 2: You can buy the 100 envelopes challenge on sites like Etsy, if you don’t want to do it yourself!

-13. $1 Bill Save Challenge
+17. $1 Bill Save Challenge

 That’s it!

-14. $20 Challenge
+18. $20 Challenge

-Who this works for: Anyone who wants to push themselves to save even after they do an unplanned splurge and/or make themselves think before they splurge.
+Who this works for: Anyone who wants to push themselves to save even after they do an unplanned splurge, and/or make themselves think before they splurge.

 Examples of un-budgeted purchases: